 MARC Peer Enhanced Early Research (M-PEER)

 M-PEER is a preparatory program for all those interested in research of any kind.
-It can lead to admission into other CASE programs like Minority Access to Research Careers (MARC).
+It can lead to admission into other CASE programs like Maximizing Access to Research Careers (MARC).

 M-PEER research activities are developed around a "bundle" concept.